Speedship by Worldwide Express

 Massive Overhaul!

-WWEX had an incredibly long list of desired features but lacked alignment around a shared vision for the user.
-With two legacy platforms to reconcile, the team faced multiple pressures:
+WWEX had a long feature wish list but no shared vision for the user.
+With two legacy platforms to merge, the team faced key challenges:

 Comprehensive Research